 After six years working in innovation, it has become evident that more companies need to spend time choosing the strongest insights that are a match for their power.
 Then they should hunt for startups and partners based on those insights.
 While on the surface this may appear to narrow the field of choice, it actually widens it because it will help to uncover the non-obvious companies that don’t list themselves as serving a particular industry, and are more clearly just about the “how” that you are looking for.

 So back to digital as a “how.”
 Yes, digital experience, digital interface, digital platform, digital communication, but no, not just plain digital.
 If you need to kick that habit, imagine yourself as an experience designer in Fred Flintstone’s town of Bedrock.
 What would you do?
 You would find the right dinosaurs that could work very hard behind the scenes to create the “what,” which is the seamless experience that the customer expects.

 I recall several of these from watching that show as a kid.
 Some small dinosaurs fit nicely under Wilma’s sink, eating scraps like a garbage disposal.
 Others were large, and used their mouths to haul rocks like a crane.
 Some flew with chairs tied to their backs to get people from place to place.

-The experience designers in Bedrock were really good, but they wouldn’t characterize themselves as specialists.
+The experience designers in Bedrock were really good, but they wouldn’t characterize themselves as specialists in “dinosaur.”
 They would just focus on the ultimate experience using the tools at their disposal.
 We just need to replace those dinosaurs with the modern digital technology, or whatever is next after that, keeping in mind what the consumer demands now, and more importantly, what they will be demanding in the future.